RideLondon: RideLondon-Surrey Classic

 The RideLondon-Surrey Classic was a one-day international elite men's road cycling race, held on the Sunday of the RideLondon weekend between 2013 and 2019.
 The route generally followed a similar route to the London 2012 Road Race with multiple circuits in and around Dorking and the Surrey Hills, before heading into London for a finish on The Mall.

 Brompton World Championship

 The Brompton World Championship became part of the RideLondon cycling festival in 2015.
 The event involved 550 riders racing around a central London circuit on folding bicycles, with a sprint finish on The Mall.
-Riders were mostly dressed in suits, to reflect the us of folding bikes by commuters.
+Riders were mostly dressed in suits, to reflect the use of folding bikes by commuters.

 RideLondon HandCycle races and junior races

 The RideLondon HandCycle and Junior races were also included in the RideLondon weekend.
 Both elite and amateur HandCycle events were staged.
-The Junior categories feature boys and girls races for 13–16 years old.
+The Junior categories feature boys' and girls' races for 13–16 years old.